nsryan2/2024-ryan-ms/README.md

 ## Guiding Questions
 The questions that guide this work are:
 1. What are the SWU requirements for TRISO fueled reactor transitions that incorporate the proposed LEU+ to HALEU scheme?
-2. How quickly/often does it meet the energy demand (we would need to identify different limiting factors on the deployment in that case)?
-3. If we have x growth of SMRs, how much TRISO do we need, and when do we exceed the demand?
+2. If we have x growth of SMRs, how much TRISO do we need, and when do we exceed the demand?
-4. What are the most sensitive facilities/parameters in the process?
+3. What are the most sensitive facilities/parameters in the process?
-5. What is the volume of waste and when will we run out of capacity in a Yucca mountain like facility?
+4. What is the volume of waste and when will we run out of capacity in a Yucca mountain like facility?
-6. What are the impacts of deployment schemes in FC scenarios, and what parts are realistic or unrealistic in each?
+5. What are the impacts of deployment schemes in NFC scenarios, and what parts are realistic or unrealistic in each?
+How quickly/often does the scenario meet the energy demand (we would need to identify different limiting factors on the deployment in that case)?
-7. Is there a significant benefit in memory and time efficiency from altering the frequency that agents interact with the DRE?
+6. Is there a significant benefit in memory and time efficiency from altering the frequency that agents interact with the DRE on?

 I'm breaking this work up into parts: 1) replication of Amanda's method with TRISO fuel; 2) DRE frequency evaluation; 3) waste and volume characterization